 The Log Analytics Purge API doesn't affect retention billing.
 To lower retention costs, decrease the retention period for the workspace or for specific tables.

 By default, two data types,

 AzureActivity, keep data for at least 90 days at no charge.
 When you increase the workspace retention to more than 90 days, you also increase the retention of these data types.
-You'll be charged for retaining this data beyond the 90-day period.
 These tables are also free from data ingestion charges.

 The charge for maintaining archived logs is calculated based on the volume of data you archive, in GB, and the number or days for which you archive the data.

 Set data retention for classic Application Insights resources

 Workspace-based Application Insights resources store data in a Log Analytics workspace, so it's included in the data retention and archive settings for the workspace.
 Classic Application Insights resources have separate retention settings.